mnagy94/jexer/README.md

 ![Sixel Color Wheel](/screenshots/sixel_color_wheel.png?raw=true "Sixel Color Wheel")

-There is experimental support for rendering the text underneath images (jexer.Swing.imagesOverText and jexer.Swing.imagesOverText).
+There is experimental support for rendering the text underneath images (jexer.ECMA48.imagesOverText and jexer.Swing.imagesOverText).
 This is currently poorly optimized -- cells must check for transparency frequently -- but it is very cool looking.
 (And if you like this, then you need to go check out